Configuration and management issues for Azure Cloud Services: Frequently asked questions (FAQs)

 - Enable Protocol version in IIS logs and look into the IIS logs.
 It will show HTTP/2 in the logs.

-- Enable F12 Developer Tool in Internet Explorer/Edge and switch to the Network tab to verify the protocol.
+- Enable F12 Developer Tool in Internet Explorer/Microsoft Edge and switch to the Network tab to verify the protocol.

 For more information, see HTTP/2 on IIS.